top of page

 Traditions of awakening vary not only in method but in metaphysical emphasis.
 Some aim directly at the Absolute, stripping away intermediary states and developmental scaffolding in pursuit of what is unconditioned.
 Others adopt a more comprehensive view—one that embraces the full range of human experience as a necessary expression of spirit.
 If spirit is living a human life, then life itself presses us to reckon with its multidimensional unfolding.
 Mind, psyche, and soul are not obstacles to be bypassed, but vessels through which spirit is made known.
 The unmanifest Absolute may be changeless, yet our experience of its expression is layered, contextual, and evolving.

-Each approach isolates a different aspect of the mystery it seeks to resolve.
-Essentialist approaches focus on the immediacy of spirit itself, untouched by the fluctuations of thought, emotion, or state.
-In Zen—particularly within the Rinzai tradition—this orientation is expressed in the radical imperative to break through conceptual thinking and directly realize one’s true nature.
-Sudden awakening (satori) is emphasized over gradual cultivation or psychological integration.
+Each approach accentuates a different aspect of the mystery it seeks to disclose.
+Absolute-oriented approaches focus on the immediacy of spirit itself, untouched by the fluctuations of thought, emotion, or state.
+In Zen—especially as emphasized in Rinzai rhetoric and koan training—this orientation appears in the imperative to break through conceptual thinking and directly realize one's true nature.
+Sudden awakening (satori) is emphasized more than gradual cultivation or psychological integration.
 The seeker is confronted as the final veil.
 While the importance of post-awakening maturation is acknowledged within the tradition, the primary emphasis remains on the immediacy and directness of realization.
 Tony Parsons takes this even further, rejecting not only the seeker, but the path, the process, and the very notion of individuality.
-In his radical presentation, there is no awakening, no integration—only the timeless, impersonal Absolute, ever already so.
+In his radical presentation, there is no one to awaken, no developmental integration to complete, and no attainment to secure—only what is, already and impersonally so.

 In contrast, comprehensive approaches seek not only to realize the Absolute, but to affirm its expression through form.
 Kashmir Shaivism, for instance, regards the play of consciousness (lila) not as a distraction from spirit but as Siva's own divine sport—a spontaneous expression of the glorious fullness (purnata) of consciousness.
 Rather than negating multiplicity, it celebrates it as the textured unfolding of the divine.
 Awakening, in this view, includes not only a transcendence of life’s particulars but a return to them illumined—where every form, feeling, and function is seen as a radiant reflection of the same indivisible reality.
 Likewise, in certain strands of Mahayana Buddhism—such as Hua-yen—the interpenetration of all phenomena is seen as the very body of enlightenment itself, where form is not other than emptiness, and emptiness not other than form.